retypeapp/retype/configuration/page.md

 ---
 # Page configuration

-Individual `.md` pages can be configured using the [Front Matter](../faq.md) section added to the top of the page.
+Individual `.md` pages can be configured using the page [metadata](../faq.md#what-is-page-metadata) section added to the top of the page.

 ```md sample.md
 ---